richkylet/richkylet.github.io/CV.md

 Conducted experiments, numerical simulations, and theoretical analysis to solve biomedical acoustics problems.
 Included in these investigations was the quantitative detection and analysis of acoustic emissions from cavitating bubbles during sonophoresis.

 * Investigated ultrasound-enhanced transdermal delivery of nanoscaled drugs
-* Developed an \textit{in vitro} sonophoresis system for autonomous (MATLAB) treatment and data aquisition
+* Developed an _in vitro_ sonophoresis system for autonomous (MATLAB) treatment and data aquisition
 * Conducted spectral analysis of acoustically-measured cavitation bubble  emissions (MATLAB)
 * Conducted data/statistical analyses on measured quantities (MATLAB/R)
-* Measured,  simulated, and reconstructed transmitted, received, and scattered acoustic fields %(MATLAB)
+* Measured,  simulated, and reconstructed transmitted, received, and scattered acoustic fields
 * Developed standard techniques for quantitative acoustic measurements %calibrating the receive sensitivity of single-element ultrasound transducers for
 * Developed theory for quantifying cavitation activity from quantitative acoustic measurements
 * Conducted validation simulations (Monte Carlo) and measurements